pratt-savi-800/spring2016/README.md

 # spring2016

-A site for SAVI 800's final projects.
+A site for SAVI 800's final projects for the Spring 2016 term.

 ## Credits